-To understand the errors made by the SVM, we looked in detail at each of the false positives and negatives.
-Many of the errors made by the SVM correspond to examples with noisy MS/MS spectra or poor fragementation of precursor ions.
-For the ion trap nonredundant human protein database training set, 7 of the 25 top false positive peptides had noisy MS/MS spectra and another 5 had poor fragmentation, with much of the ion current in a few major peaks.
-Nine of the top 25 false negatives had noisy MS/MS spectra, whereas 13 had poor fragmentation.
+In order to understand the errors made by the SVM, we looked in detail at each of the false positives and negatives.
+Many of the errors made by the SVM correspond to examples with noisy spectra or poor fragementation.
+For the ion trap-nonredundant human protein database training set, 7 of the 25 top false positive peptides had noisy MS/MS spectra, and another 5 had poor fragmentation, with much of the ion current in a few major peaks.
+Nine of the top 25 false negatives had noisy MS/MS spectra, while 13 had poor fragmentation.
 For the ion trap-full nonredundant protein database training set, 6 of the top 22 false positives had noisy MS/MS spectra and an additional spectrum had poor fragmentation of the precursor ion.
 Seven of the top 24 false negatives had noisy MS/MS spectra, and 7 had poor precursor ion fragmentation.
 For the QTOF data, 4 of the top 20 false positive peptides had low signal-to-noise MS/MS spectra and an additional 4 fragmented poorly.
 Eight of the top 23 false negatives fragmented poorly, and 4 had noisy MS/MS spectra.
 A lower information content could make it difficult to match the correct peptide sequence for peptides with poor MS/MS fragmentation or noisy MS/MS spectra.

-For each of the three training sets, some of the false positives or false negatives that did not have noisy MS/MS spectra, or poorly fragmenting precursor ions, matched the predicted MS/ MS spectrum from the best-fit peptide fairly well.
+For each of the three training sets, some of the false positives or false negatives that did not have noisy MS/MS spectra, or poorly fragmenting precursor ions, matched the predicted MS/MS spectrum from the best-fit peptide fairly well.
 It is possible that some of the false positives were contaminants of the known proteins used as standards, and thus were true positives.
-Some of the false negatives had poor SEQUEST scores, and the SVM had trouble recognizing them as positive peptides.
+Some of the false negatives had poor SEQUEST scores and the SVM had trouble recognizing them as positive peptides.
 Overall the these peptides seem to represent a core of peptides that are currently difficult to correctly assign with the parameters used.

-Using Four Additional Parameters Improves the SVM's Performance.
+Using four additional parameters improves the SVM's performance.
 Based upon the initial analyses described above, we computed four additional parameters that we hypothesized would help the SVM recognize noisy or otherwise difficult examples.
 These parameters were tested in the analysis of the three training sets.
-The use of the number of peaks in an MS/ MS spectrum, and the fraction of those peaks matched by fragments predicted from the best-fit database peptide sequence, was intended as an additional measure of the goodness-of-fit of a peptide sequence to the data.
+The use of the number of peaks in an MS/MS spectrum, and the fraction of those peaks matched by fragments predicted from the best-fit database peptide sequence, was intended as an additional measure of the goodness-of-fit of a peptide sequence to the data.
 The fraction of the total ion current in the MS/MS spectrum matched by predicted peptide fragments was intended as an additional measure for the goodness-of-fit of a peptide sequence to the data, and to weight the fit by the intensity of the matched fragments.
-The sequence similarity between the top sequence and second choice sequence was intended to allow discrimination, for peptides with low delta Cn values, between dissimilar
+The sequence similarity between the top sequence and second choice sequence was intended to allow discrimination, for peptides with low delta Cn values, between dissimilar sequences almost equally wellmatched to the data, and very similar sequences matched to the data.
+In the former case the top ranked sequence is not useful, while in the latter case it may be useful if the matched peptides are from similar proteins.